 How to get there: Take a taxi from Sai Kung Town and tell the driver to drop you off at Pak Lap Wan – it’s a trail that leads down to the beach and store, ~20-30 minutes walk

 Po Toi O Kayak Rental

-Po Toi O is a sleep little village on the southern end of the peninsula that Clear Water Bay is on.
-Usually, people end up there from High Junk Peak hike or for a seafood meal.
-Since there’s no Clear Water Bay kayak rental place, this is the next beset place.
+Po Toi O is a sleepy little village on the southern end of the peninsula that Clear Water Bay is on.
+Usually, people end up there for High Junk Peak hike or for a seafood meal.
+Since there’s no Clear Water Bay kayak rental place, this is the next best place.

 From here, you can go to Clear Water Bay, Ninepin Islands, Steep Island, Green Egg Island, and across to Jin Island.

 This my go-to watersports center in Po Toi O. They have fresh (but cold) open shower to rinse off, let you keep your bag there, and have very friendly staff.
 They also run tours and courses, and is a great place to learn paddle boarding in Hong Kong.